AgroCares’ soil session on ISSPA 2019

 AgroCares Soil Session

 Use of sensor technology for soil testing opens a whole new window of opportunities and applications in the field.
 It is however a very new and different approach compared to current practices with traditional wet chemistry laboratories.
 AgroCares’ soil session gave answers to the following questions and contributed to a better understanding and acceptance of sensor technology in routine soil testing:

 - What precision or accuracy of soil testing data do farmers need to achieve their defined goals?

 - What sensor technology can measure which chemical bindings and how are these related to soil nutrient parameters?
 Is there a need for calibration studies?

 - How to link sensor spectral information with soil nutrient status and how to make (local or global) prediction models robust and precise?

 - How to compare precision of traditional laboratories with laboratories using sensor technology?

 - What factors determine the acceptance of new concepts or tools for soil testing?
 How do farmers and advisors perceive the reports?
 What makes farmers implement the recommendations?

-The 16th International Symposium on Soil and Plant analysis (ISSPA), will take place from June 17 – June 20 in Wageningen, The Netherlands.
-Over 200 scientists, experts, professionals and students will join ISSPA to exchange knowledge and foster collaborations.
-Next to the soil session AgroCares will also be present with a booth and will give live demonstrations of the AgroCares Scanner.
-Click here for more information or registering for ISPPA.
+The 16th International Symposium on Soil and Plant Analysis (ISSPA) took place from June 17 – June 20 in Wageningen, The Netherlands.
+Over 200 scientists, experts, professionals and students joined ISSPA to exchange knowledge and foster collaborations.